-NFW TERMS
+NEW TERMS

 We may use some terms that are new to you.
-These words are printed in red the first time they are used and explained in Definitions on page 123.
-Generally they are also explained in more detail in the section where they first appear.
+These words are printed in red the first time they are used and explained in Definitions on page 132.
+Generally, they are also explained in detail in the section where they first appear.

-THREE METHODS OF CALCULATING CAPITAL GAIN
+THREE METHODS OF CALCULATING CAPITAL GAINS